oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 The `context` control information is not returned if [`metadata=none`](#metadatanoneodatametadatanone) is requested.
-Otherwise it MUST be the first property of any JSON response.
+Otherwise it MUST be the first property of any JSON response that allows this control information.

 The `context` control information
 MUST also be included in requests and responses for entities whose